ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Each element can have a dedicated measurement/endorsement value or multiple elements could be combined into a single measurement.
 For example, an attester may provide the version of the microcode in its own field, whereas the combined contents of all firmware modules are measured cumulatively into a single integrity register.
-An `environment-map` contains at least one of: class, instance, or group.
-The more elements in the `environment-map`, the narrower the scope, since more elements must be in common to match.
 Measurements paired with an `environment-map` that contains only a class may be referred to as class properties, and similarly with instance and group measurements for respective elements of the `environment-map`.

 A measurement from an Attester is called Evidence.